 Consider the daily routine.
 Are there journeys you take in the car that could be swapped for a bike ride or a brisk walk?
 Chores that are tedious for you like buying bread, milk, and bananas could be used as an opportunity to develop independence and more importantly physical activity.
 A ride on a skateboard or scooter in our house to get bread and milk is a popular and much sought-after activity.

 Not all kids like team sports for lots of different reasons.
 These can be things like fear of the ball, stage fright, or preferring to work on their own.
-This is not the end of the world and there are rafts of different physical activities out there to cater for all sorts of different kids.
-Swimming is a fantastic all round physical workout, but consider things like yoga, golf, tennis, martial arts, dance, and inline skating to name a few.
+This is not the end of the world and there are rafts of different physical activities out there to cater to all sorts of different kids.
+Swimming is a fantastic all-around physical workout, but consider things like yoga, golf, tennis, martial arts, dance, and inline skating to name a few.

 As parents, we face a tough struggle.
 The pull of technology is undeniable.
 However, the importance of physical activity for our kids is critical if we are to develop healthy and confident young people.
 And you know…there are bonuses.
 I love my Friday evening with my football moms, sorting out the problems of the world while my dear daughter is practicing with her team.